betterscientificsoftware/bssw.io/CuratedContent/OnlineLearningTLF.Python.md

 William Scullin from Argonne National Laboratory presents "Python for High Performance Computing" at the Argonne Training Program on Extreme-Scale Computing (ATPESC), Summer, 2015.

 - [Python Software Engineering Training Materials](https://shuds13.github.io/python-tutorials)
-Stephen Hudson, from Argonne National Laboratory has created Python tips, tutorials, and resources for computational scientists.
+Steve Hudson, from Argonne National Laboratory has created Python tips, tutorials, and resources for computational scientists.

 - [Udacity MOOC Programming Foundations with Python](https://www.udacity.com/course/programming-foundations-with-python--ud036)
 This free introductory programming class is for beginners with little or no experience with Object-Oriented Programming.